Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: : SMC sampling for diffusion model conditionals

 In this section, we develop \methodname{} (\methodshort{}), a practical SMC algorithm targeting $\pmodel(\xzero \mid y).$ First, we describe how the Markov structure of diffusion models permits a factorization of an extended conditional distribution to which SMC applies.
 Then, we show how a diffusion model's denoising predictions support the application of \emph{twisting}, an SMC technique in which one uses proposals and weighting functions that approximate the ``optimal'' ones.
-After introducing a first approximation, we extend TDS to certain ``inpainting'' problems where $\plikelihood{y}{\xzero}$ is not smooth, and to Riemannian diffusion models.
+Lastly, we extend TDS to certain ``inpainting'' problems where $\plikelihood{y}{\xzero}$ is not smooth, and to Riemannian diffusion models.

 \ifnum\workshopsubmission=1 TDS builds on diffusion generative models and SMC; we provide background and specify the conventions we adopt for diffusion models and SMC in \Cref{sec:background}.
 Empirical results are left to \Cref{sec:results}. \fi